 Games and Practice

 After the jamboree, most microsoccer teams don’t practice until the season starts.
-The fall 2016 season begins on 6 September.
-The format for microsoccer is coed with two year groups on the same team.
+The fall 2017 season begins on 5 September.
+The format for microsoccer is single gender (boys and girls play separately) with two year groups on the same team.
 Each team has 12 players.
 The season runs for seven weeks.
 Practices (30 minutes) followed by games (30 minutes) are held on Tuesday and Thursday evenings.

 Team Formation Policies